Copyright 2003 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 |

 From a certain perspective, the prevailing state of software development practice has inverted priorities.
 Typically, we rush (or are rushed) to implement solutions before we sufficiently understanding the problems we're being asked to solve.
 Stakeholders tacitly assume that software solutions will improve the quality of their lives and business activities.
 But, such benefits still elude our collective grasp far too often.
-Without giving quality due consideration, without spending significant time discussing quality expectations explicitly and systematically, the achievement of satisficing solutions will continue to be accidental and haphazard rather than intentional and sure.
+Without giving quality due consideration, without spending significant time discussing quality expectations explicitly and systematically, the achievement of a sufficient solution that satisfies its requirements (satisficing) will continue to be accidental and haphazard rather than intentional and sure.
 The "rubber meets the road" where requirements meet designs.

 Historically, the practice of responsibility-driven design with CRC cards has focused primarily on knowledge (noun phrases) and behavior (verb phrases) to the virtual exclusion of qualities (as expressed by descriptive adjectives).
 The absence of quality responsibilities can usually be traced back to the absence of quality considerations in the original requirements.
 Quality requirements often receive little or no consideration during requirements gathering, especially in comparison with the emphasis often placed on form and function.